EileenGrady/gun-violence/README.md

 This project was completed for the final project of MAP 674, Spatial Data Analysis and Visualization, as part of the New Maps Plus program.

-The goal of this project is to use pandas and GeoPandas to explore and clean a dataset on gun violence, ultimately resulting in a clean dataset that can be pulled into a webmap.
+The goal of this project is to use pandas and GeoPandas to explore and clean a dataset within a Jupyter notebook, ultimately resulting in a clean dataset that can be pulled into a webmap.
+Find the notebook and initial data in the 'notebooks' directory.

 The resultant webmap shows violent gun incidents aggregated by congressional district, with a popup linking to the webpage of each district's representative where you can explore their stance on gun control or contact them about the issues.
+Find the mapped data and index.html file in the 'map' directory.

 datasource: The CSV file obtained for this project was retrieved from [Gun Violence Data](https://github.com/jamesqo/gun-violence-data), an accessible database compiled through webscraping of [Gun Violence Archive](https://www.gunviolencearchive.org/).
 Gun Violence Archive is a non-profit research organization that documents gun incidents and crimes.